newcomet-lab/gdp-bar-chart/README.md

 # GDP Bar Chart

+A D3.js bar chart that presents the changes in the US Gross Domestic Product from 1947 to 2015.

-My project for the [Visualize Data with a Bar Chart challenge](https://learn.freecodecamp.org/data-visualization/data-visualization-projects/visualize-data-with-a-bar-chart) as part of the curriculum for the Data Visualization Certification on [freeCodeCamp](https://www.freecodecamp.org).
+Inspired by the [Visualize Data with a Bar Chart challenge](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-bar-chart) as part of the curriculum for the [Data Visualization Certification](https://www.freecodecamp.org/learn/data-visualization) on [freeCodeCamp](https://www.freecodecamp.org).

 ---